 How to reach Chennai

-Chennai is well connected through airlines, railways and the roads.
-The city has a domestic as well as the international airport which makes it available for a number of airlines.
+Chennai is well connected through airlines, railways and roads.
+The city has a domestic as well as an international airport which makes it available for a number of airlines.
 Look out for the offers, sometimes the fares from Delhi to Chennai can go as low as 5500₹ (75$).
-The rail network is also well connected to Chennai with major trains like the Chennai Rajdhani express.
-The highways leading up to Chennai are well maintained and are connected to the nearby metros like Bangalore via the ECR route.
+The rail network is also well connected to Chennai with major trains like the Chennai Rajdhani Express.
+The highways leading up to Chennai are well maintained and are connected to nearby metros like Bangalore via the ECR route.

 How to commute in Chennai

-The public transport is exposed to buses with the latest addition of the metro rail network.
+Public transport is exposed to buses with the latest addition of the metro rail network.
 Although the metro is still tightening its grip on the city, buses are probably the only major public transport.
-The auto-rickshaws are the next best bet, but as per local recommendation, they’re worse to tourists.
-They usually ask for your identification and another ton of questions which I intimidated me.
+The auto-rickshaws are the next best bet, but as per local recommendations, they’re worse for tourists.
+They usually ask for your identification and another ton of questions which intimidated me.
 Even my hotel’s staff recommended not to go for the autos.
 So, I opted for uber or ola which wasn’t that cheap but not expensive either.
-Again, as a local friend told me to opt for Ola for cheaper fares, I chose ola instead as they had higher availability.
+Again, as a local friend told me to opt for Ola for cheaper fares, I chose Ola instead as they had higher availability.

 Have you been to Chennai?
 How many of these spots would you like to visit from my list of places to visit in Chennai in one day?
 Do share your experience with me.

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.

 Subscribe to TWC’s monthly newsletter – Promise, no spam! – and get your free download of my personally curated carry-on checklist!